plt-tud/MRT-HelloAssembler/README.md

 # MRT-HelloAssembler

 ## Preparations
 To be able to easily use this project, the MRT-Environment must be set up first.
-Please clone it from its GitHub repository and execute the installer script before continuing with this tutorial.
+Please clone it from its own repository (git clone https://github.com/plt-tud/MRT-Environment-Setup.git) and execute the installer script before continuing with this tutorial.

 ## Compiling the project
 The project is compiled using a makefile.
 To be able to compile, the $P variable in Makefile must point to the directory with the arm cross-compilation tools.
 This should already be the case if the workspace is located inside the MRT-Environment folder.
 Otherwise, please adjust it.